7 Steps to Organize Home Decor with Easy Storage Solutions

 We started working together to figure out how we could accomplish that.

 You likely won’t be or stay successful without buy-in from everyone who lives under your roof!

-At the time, I did have one, small closet with shelves, which I was thankful for and is still a key part of my organization.
-But, at the time, it was still overflowing and more of a nuisance than a help.
+At the time, I did have one, small closet with shelves.
+Even though I was thankful for that space, we found that it didn’t really solve the problem completely.
+At the time, it was still overflowing and more of a nuisance than a help.
 Lots of small things stacked on shelves is just incredibly impractical, as it turns out!

 Here’s what we did to really make a difference: